ArashAh/version_control_workshop/part-2.md

    git status
    git push
    ```
-   - You see the error, we'll fix it now by setting current branch to track the main branch on the remote repo:
+   ❓ You see the error, do you know why this happens and how to fix it?
+   - Push with setting the upstream
     ```Bash
      git push -u origin main
      git status